surniaulula/wpsso/readme.txt

 = 7.7.0-dev.4 =

 (2020/05/26) Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.
+Added a "Copy notifications to clipboard." link under the SSO notifications list.

 = 7.6.0 =